 For performance purposes once again, carefully set up the “active” layouts you want to be systematically chained at diagram generation with the following considerations in mind:

-- There is no benefit configuring the execution of schematic layouts that preserve or try to preserve the current positions of the diagram features—for example, Linear Dispatch, Spatial Dispatch, and so on—before executing a tree layout, such as Radial Tree, Smart Tree, and Mainline Tree layouts.
+- There is no benefit to apply schematic layouts that preserve or try to preserve the current positions of the diagram features—for example, Linear Dispatch, Spatial Dispatch, and so on—before applying a tree layout, such as Radial Tree, Smart Tree, and Mainline Tree layouts.

-- Partial Overlapping Edges and Reshape Diagram Edges layouts are often used as active refining algorithms executed at the last position in the template layouts list
+- Partial Overlapping Edges and Reshape Diagram Edges layouts are often used as active refining algorithms and configured at the last position in the template layouts list

 The below diagram outlines the recommended positions for the various layout types in the “active” layout sequence: